agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 A united spreadsheet result can be used as an input parameter.

--   If the united spreadsheet result is generated as a result of the rule returning spreadsheet results, the input parameter has the (SpreadsheetResultClaimCost inputValueName) format.
+-   If the united spreadsheet result is generated as a result of the rule returning spreadsheet results, the input parameter has the (SpreadsheetResultSpreadsheetName inputValueName) format.
+Example: SpreadsheetResultClaimCost claimCostCalc.
 -   If the united spreadsheet result is generated as a result of the ternary operation of by uniting spreadsheet cells, the input parameter has the (SRSpr1 & SRSpr2 ruleName) format.

 An example is as follows: